- Markets move through predictable cycles from bull to bear and back.

 Managing your emotions with a plan

-Along the way, understand where you are in the economic and business cycle.
-Perhaps most importantly, stay in touch with your emotions and what's driving them—but don't let them get the better of you as an investor!
+Over time, discipline helps successful investors buy low, sell high, and build wealth.
+Stay in touch with your emotions and what's driving them—but don't let them get the better of you as an investor!

 Next steps to consider